 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

-The total number of graduates who passsed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as first-time new graduate test takers in 2011-2013 was 73 out of 80, which is a pass rate of 91%.
-During that 3-year time period, the program had 80 graduates.
+The total number of graduates who passed/failed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as first-time new graduate test takers in the 2012-2014 Calendar Years was as follows:

 Students must complete Level II fieldwork within 24 months following completion of the didactic portion of the program.